+Sr. No. Nature of Income Tax rate in case of

+foreign companies

-Sr. No. Nature of Income Tax rate in case of foreign companies 1.
-Short-term capital gains earned from following transactions on which Securities Transactions Tax ("STT") has been paid: (a) sale of listed equity shares through the recognised stock exchange; or (b) sale of to be listed equity shares through offer for sale as part of an initial public offer; or (c) sale of units of equity oriented mutual fund.
-2. Other short-term capital gains. unde 40%(route vestr 9 -PI
+1. Short-term capital gains earned from following transactions on which 15%

+Securities Transactions Tax ("STT") has been paid:

+(a) sale of listed equity shares through the recognised stock exchange; or

+(b) sale of to be listed equity shares through offer for sale as part of

+an initial public offer; or

+(c) sale of units of equity oriented mutual fund.

+2. Other short-term capital gains.
+30% - for i nves stmet

+unde r FPI i route)

+40% (for inv /estn nent

+other than unde er the F -PI

+route e)

-3. Long-term capital gains earned from following transactions on which STT 10% has been paid: (a) sale of listed equity shares through the recognised stock exchange; or (b) sale of to be listed equity shares through offer for sale as part of an initial public offer; or(c) sale of units of equity oriented mutual fund.
+3. Long-term capital gains earned from following transactions on which STT 10% has been paid: (a) sale of listed equity shares through the recognised stock exchange; or (b) sale of to be listed equity shares through offer for sale as part of an initial public offer; or (c) sale of units of equity oriented mutual fund.
 (Refer Note 2) 4.
 Long-term capital gains on transfer of listed securities (other than units) on which STT has not been paid.
 (Refer Note 3) 10% 5.
 Long-term capital gains on transfer of unlisted securities.
 (Refer Note 4) 10%